 The videos have been viewed by thousands of people on YouTube and the Parliament website and have been extremely successful in gaining public understanding of the problems and the necessity and scale of the remedial work involved.

 The videos have been viewed by thousands of people – on the Parliament website, as well as on YouTube.
-See the videos on the Parliament website.
+Find out more about the restoration here.